 November 7, 1904

-The Nevada Consoldated Copper Company was organized to purchase the interests and assets of the White Pine Copper Company, and the Boston & Nevada Copper Company.
+The Nevada Consolidated Copper Company was organized to purchase the interests and assets of the White Pine Copper Company, and the Boston & Nevada Copper Company.
 Ownership transferred on January 5, 1905.
-(Parson, The Prophyry Coppers, 1933, page 120) (White Pine Copper Company was organized in 1902.)
+(Parson, The Porphyry Coppers, 1933, page 120) (White Pine Copper Company was organized in 1902.)